Damilola145/MyFirstToken/README.md

 # MyFirstToken

 This is a simple solidity program written to create a token called MFT.
-It purpose of the program is to enable the minting of the MFT token and to also give a functionality to burn the token
+The purpose of the program is to enable the minting of the MFT token and to also give a functionality to burn the token

 # Description
 This program is a simple contract written in Solidity programming language which is widely used for developing smart contracts on the Ethereum blockchain .It contains a mint function that recieves an address and the value of the number of the token we want minted.It also contains a  burn function which also recieves same parameters as the mint function,but it however burn the recieved value from the total supply if the value do not exceed the total supply.